Godów, Silesian Voivodeship

 It lies approximately 12 km south of Wodzisław Śląski.
-Although it does not lie within the historical borders of Cieszyn Silesia, it is a part of Euroregion Cieszyn Silesia.
+Although it does not lie within the historical borders of Cieszyn Silesia, it is a part of the Euroregion Cieszyn Silesia.

+During the First Silesian Uprising, on August 18, 1919, the town of Godów was the site of a battle which resulted in insurgent victory; following the uprising German soldiers executed 3 insurgents in the town on August 28.

-Well-known Polish actor Franciszek Pieczka was born here.
+Polish actor Franciszek Pieczka was born here.